Skip to Main Content UACCM logo

 Manga & Related Books

-Attack on Titan is a shonen, dark fantasy manga written and illustrated by Hajime Isayama, consisting of 34 volumes.
-It tells the story of Eren Yaeger, a troubled young man who joins the survey corps to seek revenge against the man-eating Titans that lurk outside the walls of Paradis.
-However, there's more to the Titans than it seems... and a conspiracy determined to keep it secret.
+Attack on Titan, written and illustrated by Hajime Isayama, is a shonen, military thriller.
+It tells the story of Eren Yeager, a troubled young man who joins the survey corps of the military to seek revenge on the man-eating titans that lurk outside the walls of his community.
+However, there's more to the titan threat than it seems... and a national conspiracy determined to keep it secret.

 Attack on Titan faced some controversy toward the end of its run for its depiction of the Eldians, a race whose plight resembled the Jews under Nazi occupation.
 While some critics claimed the depiction was fascist or anti-Semitic, others argued that the Eldians were intended to be sympathetic.
 Maus, a graphic novel duology written by Art Spiegelman, makes for a good point of comparison.